delasign/swift-starter-project/README.md

 3. <a href="https://delasign.com/blog/swift-snap-to-position/?utm=swift-starter-project">How to snap a carousel to position in Swift 🔗</a>
 4. <a href="https://delasign.com/blog/swift-carousel-indicator/?utm=swift-starter-project">How to create a scroll indicator for a carousel in Swift 🔗</a>
 5. <a href="https://delasign.com/blog/swift-multi-section-uicollectionview/?utm=swift-starter-project">How to create a UICollectionView with multiple sections in Swift 🔗</a>
-6. <a href="https://delasign.com/blog/swift-dynamic-uicollectionviewcell/?utm=swift-starter-project">How to create a UICollectionView with cells that size to fit content 🔗</a>
-7. <a href="https://delasign.com/blog/swift-data-driven-uicollectionview/?utm=swift-starter-project">How to make a custom data driven UICollectionView 🔗</a>
-8. <a href="https://delasign.com/blog/swift-multi-section-uicollectionview-compositional-layout/?utm=swift-starter-project">How to create a multi-section UICollectionViewCompositionalLayout 🔗</a>

-### Advanced UI
+## Advanced UI
 1. <a href="https://delasign.com/blog/swift-dynamic-ui-view/?utm=swift-starter-project">How to create a UIView that dynamically adapts to its contents 🔗</a>
 2. <a href="https://delasign.com/blog/swift-searchbar/?utm=swift-starter-project">How to make a custom search bar in Swift. 🔗</a>
 3. <a href="https://delasign.com/blog/swift-filtered-search/?utm=swift-starter-project">How to create a filtered search experience in Swift 🔗</a>
+4. <a href="https://delasign.com/blog/swift-dynamic-uicollectionviewcell/?utm=swift-starter-project">How to create a UICollectionView with cells that size to fit content 🔗</a
+5. <a href="https://delasign.com/blog/swift-data-driven-uicollectionview/?utm=swift-starter-project">How to make a custom data driven UICollectionView 🔗</a>
+6. <a href="https://delasign.com/blog/swift-multi-section-uicollectionview-compositional-layout/?utm=swift-starter-project">How to create a multi-section UICollectionViewCompositionalLayout 🔗</a>

-### Async / Await
+## Async / Await
 1. <a href="https://delasign.com/blog/swift-async-await/?utm=swift-starter-project">How to use async and await in Swift projects 🔗</a>

-### Utilities
+## Utilities
 1. <a href="https://delasign.com/blog/swift-open-safari-url/?utm=swift-starter-project">How to open a URL in Safari in Swift 🔗</a>
 2. <a href="https://delasign.com/blog/swift-screensize-changes/?utm=swift-starter-project">How to observe changes in screen size in Swift 🔗</a>
 3. <a href="https://delasign.com/blog/swift-observe-device-orientation/?utm=swift-starter-project">How to observe device orientation changes in Swift 🔗</a>
 3. <a href="https://delasign.com/blog/swift-device-orientation/?utm=swift-starter-project">How to get the device orientation of an iPhone or iPad in Swift 🔗</a>

-### API / GraphQL
+## API / GraphQL
 1. <a href="https://delasign.com/blog/swift-setup-datacoordinator/?utm=swift-starter-project">How to setup a Swift project to make API calls in XCode. 🔗</a>
 2. <a href="https://delasign.com/blog/swift-graphql-call/?utm=swift-starter-project">How to make an GraphQL call in Swift 🔗</a>
 3. <a href="https://delasign.com/blog/swift-api-call/?utm=swift-starter-project">How to make an API call with a variable codable type in Swift 🔗</a>